Caroline Hatchard: Singing career

 Hatchard was a frequent singer at the Proms from 1904 to 1928 and her singing was regularly broadcast in the then new medium of radio from 1924.
 In 1925 she appeared in Dame Ethel Smyth's Mass in D at the Royal Albert Hall, with Herbert Heyner and Astra Desmond, with Malcolm Sargent conducting and sang Polly in John Gay's The Beggar's Opera in March 1928 with the Halifax Choral Society.
 In February 1929 she was the soloist in The Early Spring Sun by Dr. Harold Lake performed with the Plymouth Madrigal Society.

 In the early 1930s she left the stage to become a teacher of voice at the Royal Academy of Music where one of her students was Helen Watts, remaining there until her retirement in 1952.

 Recordings

-Between 1909 to 1911 and 1921 to 1923 Hatchard recorded 27 discs with 21 being released.
+From 1909 to 1911 and 1921 to 1923 Hatchard recorded 27 discs with 21 being released.
 These included songs by Löhr, Clarke, Lehmann and Sullivan, two songs from The Arcadians ('Pipes of Pan' and 'Light is My Heart'), the aria 'With Verdure Clad' from Haydn's The Creation, 'For Tonight' (The Waltz Song) from Tom Jones by Edward German and three Gilbert and Sullivan arias ('Poor Wand'ring One', 'The Sun Whose Rays, and 'Love is a Plaintive Song') as well as arias by Offenbach ('You've Pledged Your Word' and 'The Doll Song' from The Tales of Hoffmann), Delibes, Verdi, Meyerbeer and Donizetti.

 Caroline Hatchard died in London in 1970 aged 87.